sirn/fanboi2/README.md

 -   [Node 8](https://nodejs.org/) (Node 10 will NOT work)
 -   [Yarn](https://yarnpkg.com/)

-After all packages are installed, you may now setup the application:
+After all packages are installed, setup the application with:

     $ git clone https://git.sr.ht/~sirn/fanboi2 fanboi2
     $ cd fanboi2/
     $ make all -j2

-Then configure `.env` according to the configuring section below, then run:
+Then configure `.env` according to the configuring section below, and run:

     $ make migrate
     $ make serve